victor-david/restless-converters/README.md

 # Restless Converters

-This project provides an Html to Xaml converter and a custom paste handler that enables you to copy/paste (or drag/drop) information from a web site into a Rich Text Box.
+This project provides an Html to Xaml converter and a custom paste handler that enables you to copy/paste (or drag/drop) information from a web site into the FlowDocument of a Rich Text Box.

 The Html to Xaml converter does not attempt to completely replicate the incoming html.
 Instead, it enables you to specify (for instance) the appearance of an incoming **H1** element, rather than copying the style used on the web site.
 Other tags may be similarly customized.